 Both employers and employees need to handle the Brazil working visa application process.
 Employers must submit all potential employees’ documents translated into Portuguese to the General Coordination of Immigration Department.
-The documents then go to the Ministry of Foreign Affairs, which tells the Brazilian embassy or consulate in the employee’s country of residence to start the work visa process.
+The documents then go to the Ministry of Foreign Affairs, which tells the embassy in Brazil or consulate in the employee’s country of residence to start the work visa process.
 Employees then have to submit all documents to the local embassy.

 - Work Permit Application form